grid reference TM 385 631Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

-previously known as Railway Inn, Refreshment Rooms & Station inn
+also traded as as: Railway Inn, Refreshment Rooms & Station innhistorical era: 21st century

 An inn whose license has been traced back at least as far as 1877.
-There was also a beerhouse called the Railway Tavern which is now the Cooper's Dip.
+There was also a beerhouse (still open) called the Railway Tavern.

-The building has been empty and boarded up ever since closure in 2009.
+The building has been empty and boarded up ever since closure in 2009; it seems unlikely it will ever reopen.

-On the 1 June 1859 the East Suffolk Railway Line was opened from Ipswich to Great Yarmouth - the pub probably dates from about that time.
+On June 1st 1859 the East Suffolk Railway Line was opened from Ipswich to Great Yarmouth - the pub probably dates from about that time.

 Some 19th-century directories and censuses record "Refreshment Rooms" at the station.
 However, since these all name Robert Plant, who is also licensee of the Railway Tavern, it seems this must have been a synonym for the Tavern.